 Bishop Whalon is a member of the Christian-Muslim Summits and co-author and signatory of its foundational document, An Inter-Religious Call and Commitment to Action.
 He was a member of the commission that produced the Episcopal Church’s statement on interreligious relations in Toward Our Mutual Flourishing, commended by the 2009 General Convention.
 He is also a past member of the Anglican Communion Network for Interfaith Concerns.

 He has a longtime interest in refugee issues, and in 2007, he co-founded The Association d'entraide aux minorités d'Orient (AEMO), a French-based non-profit organization that has been resettling people need in France ever since.
 Some 2500 people -- those at risk of death for reasons of their faith -- have been resettled with AEMO's help.

-Bishop Whalon is also a member of Bishops for Gun Violence.
+Bishop Whalon is also a member of Bishops United Against Gun Violence

 Whalon is a dual national of the United States and France and is bilingual in English and French.
 He has studied German, Spanish, Russian, Latin, New Testament Greek, and is currently trying to learn Italian.

 In what spare time he has, he enjoys playing the organ, fishing, writing, cooking, weightlifting, learning new languages, and the cinema.